 Preparation is essential to help you enjoy the walk and is your responsibility.
-Hike leaders and past walkers will be happy to offer advice and encouragement, and the SES will be nearby to assist if needed however, you need to make reasonable efforts to make sure that you are well prepared and equipped for this event.
+Hike leaders and past walkers will be happy to offer advice and encouragement, and the SES will be nearby to assist.
+However, the Boy Scouts' motto Be Prepared is very pertinent for this extraordinary walk!

 You need to be able to carry everything for 4 days on the track (about 14-16 kgs).
 As a group we have a variety of training hikes taking place from May to September that will help you to prepare.
 You will be notified about these if you express interest in the hike.